DeflateAwning/metric-imperial-drill-chart/drill_chart.md

-# metric-imperial-drill-chart
-A no-nonsense drill chart.
-Generated with the Python code in this repo.

-## Contents
-The chart contains the following drill sizes:
-* Letters A-Z, based on [Wikipedia](https://en.wikipedia.org/wiki/Drill_bit_sizes#:~:text=Drill%20bit%20conversion%20table%5Bedit%5D)
-* mm sizes from 0.5mm to 24mm, increasing by 0.5mm
-* mm sizes from 25mm to 50mm, increasing by 1mm
-* Inch sizes from 1/64" to 1", increasing by 1/64"
-* Inch sizes from 1" to 2", increasing by 1/32"

-## Drill Chart
 | Inches (Frac)   | Inches (Dec)   | mm        | Source            |
 |:----------------|:---------------|:----------|:------------------|
 | 1/64            | 0.016"         | 0.397 mm  | Inch Fractions    |